CraftAcademyLabs/react_native_101/documentation/02_setup.md

   }
 };
 ```
-Now, you can **rename** `App.js` to `App.jsx` and restart the application server for it to take effect.
+Now, you can **rename** `App.js` to `App.jsx` and restart the application server for thee changes to take effect.

 ## Part 2 -  Application state

 We want to manage the state of our application using Redux.
 For that to happen, we need to take control of the application's configuration in a way that differs a bit from what the scaffolded app gives us.
+We will also chagne the application structure a bit, to better suite our needs.

 So, more configuration...

-We will also chagne the application structure a bit, to better suite our needs.
 First of all, we want to create a new file in the projects root folder and name it `index.js`.
 This file need to have the following content:

 ```js
 import { registerRootComponent } from 'expo';